I’ve been to the mountaintop. Martin Luther King

 The content of these chats, however dreamlike they hang today, show up as all-purpose compost for the journey.
 Even Daddy could not fathom their value for what was to come.
 Because as Scott Peck said, “Life is hard”.

 I profess that I have needed every smile, every hug, every contradiction, all concerns and criticisms and every recommendation that came my way via this flock.
-The practice of showing up for them, whether the call is in the name of fun or sorrow, makes me feel like a child who is eager to learn the next big thing.
+The practice of showing up for them, whether the call is in the name of fun or sorrow, makes me feel like a child who is eager to learn about the next big thing.

-I’ve heard people say “plan to be surprised” and I am, astonished to find the most revered perk of old age is old friends.
+I’ve heard people say “plan to be surprised” and I am, astonished in fact to find the most revered perk of old age is old friends.
 The pilgrimage with them is both deep and wide.
 And like the first spiritual tip from Daddy, our paths to God are just as colorful and mystical as nature itself, so many exquisite variations in the design.

 This year our hostess provided a Blue Ridge setting for our get together.
 One night at a round table, she leaned back with wide open arms to illustrate the tender nature of those who are susceptible to emotion.
 She made an example of a season when one of her boys played a team sport.